A survey of simplicial, relative, and chain complex homology theories for hypergraphs

-\begin{proposition} $\betti{res}{0}(\H) \leq |top(\H)|$ where $top(\H)$ is the set of toplexes of $\H$.
+\begin{proposition} Let $\H \in \Hyp$ without empty edges, then $\betti{res}{0}(\H) \leq |top(\H)|$ where $top(\H)$ is the set of toplexes of $\H$.
 Equality holds if there are no hyperedges contained within a pairwise toplex intersection. \end{proposition} \begin{proof} We first prove the bound and then show that it is sharp.
-A hyperedge $e$ is a maximal element of $\ECP(\H)$ iff it is a toplex in $\H$.
+A hyperedge $e$ is a maximal element of $\ECP(\H)$ if and only if it is a toplex in $\H$.
 Each maximal component of $\ECP(\H)$ has at least one maximal element.
 There is a bijection between components of $\bary_{res}(\H)$ and components of $\ECP(\H)$.
-Therefore, the number of components of $\bary_{res}(\H)$, denoted as $\betti{res}{0}$, is at most the number of toplexes of $\H$, $|top(\H)|$.
+Therefore, the number of components of $\bary_{res}(\H)$, denoted as $\betti{res}{0}(\H)$, is at most the number of toplexes of $\H$, $|top(\H)|$.

 To prove sharpness, we need to show that if there are no edges in the intersection of two toplexes, then every component has exactly one maximal element.
 We prove this by contradiction.
 Assume that there is a component with at least two maximal elements, $T_1$ and $T_2$.
 Then by definition of a component there must be a path $T_1 = e_0, e_1, \ldots, e_k = T_2$ such that $e_i \leq e_{i+1}$ or $e_i \geq e_{i+1}$ for all $0\leq i \leq k-1$.
 Assume it is a minimum length path.
 Start at $e_0$ and continue until the first $\leq$, and say this happens at $i$, so that $e_{i-1} \geq e_i \leq e_{i+1}$.
 Since we are in a component, either $e_{i+1} \leq T_1$, or $e_{i+1} \leq T_2$, or $e_{i+1} \leq T$ for some other maximal element $T$ in the component.
 In the first case we can make a shorter path $e_0, e_{i+1}, \ldots, e_k$ which is a contradiction to the path being minimal.
 In the last two cases we have that $e_i$ is less than both $T_1$ (via the descending chain $T_1 = e_0 \geq e_1 \geq \cdots e_{i-1} \geq e_i$) and either $T$ or $T_2$.
 This is a contradiction to the assumption that there are no edges in the intersection of two toplexes.
 Therefore, every component has exactly one maximal element giving us the desired equality, $\betti{res}{0}(\H) = |top(\H)|$. \end{proof}